pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 ### Seasonality

 Let's take a closer look at the seasonal pattern (just of the pre-covid data) by plotting deaths as a function of month, and we will color code the year.
-This confirms our suspicion of a yearly trend in numbers of deaths with there being more deaths in the winter season than the summer.
+This confirms our suspicion of a seasonal trend in numbers of deaths with there being more deaths in the winter season than the summer.
 We can also see a large number of deaths in January, followed by a slight dip in February which bounces back in March.
 This could be due to a combination of:
 - `push-back` of deaths that actually occurred in December being registered in January
 - or `pull-forward` where money of the vulnerable people who would have died in February ended up dying in January, potentially due to the cold conditions.